Uniform Fourier restriction for convex curves: Introduction

-where $\abs{R}$ is the Lebesgue measure of the rectangle $R$, and $\mathcal{R}^\delta$ is the collection of all rectangles in $\R^2$ with diameter smaller than or equal to $\delta$.
+where $\abs{R}$ is the Lebesgue measure of the rectangle $R$ and $\mathcal{R}^\delta$ is the collection of all rectangles in $\R^2$ with diameter smaller than or equal to $\delta$.
 Next, we define

-Finally, we define the \emph{affine measure $\mu$} on $\R^2$ to be the restriction of the outer measure $\mu^\ast$ on $\R^2$ to its Carath\'{e}odory measurable subsets of $\R^2$. \end{definition} With a slight abuse of notation, we denote by $\mu$ also its restriction to the convex curve $\Gamma$, as well as its push-forward to $J$ via the inverse of the bijective function given by an arclength parametrization $z$ for $\Gamma$.
+Finally, we define the \emph{affine measure $\mu$} on $\R^2$ to be the restriction of the outer measure $\mu^\ast$ on $\R^2$ to its Carath\'{e}odory measurable subsets of $\R^2$. \end{definition} With a slight abuse of notation we denote by $\mu$ also its restriction to the convex curve $\Gamma$, as well as its push-forward to $J$ via the inverse of the bijective function given by an arclength parametrization $z$ for $\Gamma$.

-In \cite{MR1960918}, Oberlin proved that if the curve $\Gamma$ is $\mathcal{C}^2$, then the affine measure $\mu$ and the affine arclength measure $\nu$ are comparable up to multiplicative constants uniform in the curve.
-The first observation of this paper is an extension of this property to the case of arbitrary convex curves. \begin{theorem} There exist constants $0 < A \leq B < \infty$ such that, for every convex curve $\Gamma$,
+In \cite{MR1960918} Oberlin proved that if the curve $\Gamma$ is $\mathcal{C}^2$, then the affine measure $\mu$ and the affine arclength measure $\nu$ are comparable up to multiplicative constants uniform in the curve.
+The first observation of this paper is the extension of this property to the case of arbitrary convex curves. \begin{theorem} There exist constants $0 < A \leq B < \infty$ such that for every convex curve $\Gamma$ we have